radical-cybertools/radical.entk/doc/user_guide/changing_remote.rst

 *************************************

 In most of the examples in EnsembleMD, you will see that the script is pre-configured to run locally on your machine.
-In order to change the target, you would need to edit the execution context (SingleClusterEnvironment) alone.
+In order to change the target, you would need to edit the resource handle (SingleClusterEnvironment) alone.

 .. note:: In order to use a specific machine, it either needs to be already support by RADICAL Pilot (:ref:`check here <chapter_resources>`)  or you would need to create a configuration file (:ref:`check here<custom_res>`).

-You may find the script containing the execution context as follows:
+You may find the script containing the resource handle as follows:

 .. code-block:: python